Guest blog from Duthie Power’s Karen Herlitz

 By 1969, I’d moved to New York City, where high-end retail store Bergdoff Goodman had just installed their very first computer system.
 At Goodman I learned different coding languages (including the original COBOL) and in the 1970’s worked on one of the first IBM 360 system punch machines!
 I had several jobs at Bergdorf, including data entry and quality control of reports, until I moved to California – where I’ve been ever since.

 In the years since then, I’ve witnessed technology make our lives both more complicated (in the short run) and easier (in the long run).
 But the advice I’d give to companies remains the same: if you want to succeed, genuinely care about your employees.
+Learn about the importance of happy employees below.

 Happy Employees = Better Performance and Retention